-If you are bringing children or youth, it is wise to call the meeting’s contact person in advance to find out what provisions the meeting makes.
+If you are bringing children or youth, it is wise to check the meeting’s web site or call the meeting’s contact person in advance to find out what provisions the meeting makes.
 Many meetings follow the practice of having children and youth sit with the adults for the first or last quarter hour, then offer some kind of programming for the rest of the time.

 What should I wear?

 Friends tend to be informal.
 Jeans, slacks, or a skirt and a top are fine.
 Wear whatever you feel comfortable in.